 The second argument is that believing in something makes something real.
 That’s a problem because if belief equaled fact, all Gods would be real again.
 The divine inspiration of a holy text is the third primary argument.
 This complete mess relies on circular logic.
 It starts with the assertion that God exists because there is no proof that it doesn’t and because they believe it is so.

 Agnostic Atheism is the position encompassing both Atheism and agnosticism.
-A conclusion comes from the lack of evidence and logic to support the concept.
+It is the conclusion from the lack of evidence and logic to support the concept of a Supreme Being.
 No gods, no master.

 Common Sense and Logic is the Path